MaxOzenberger/maxozenberger.github.io/2023_FedGIS_Dev/README.md

-# Esri European DevSummit Plenary Demos
+# Esri FedGIS 2023 JS Demos

 You can use the [template](./demos/template) demo app to set your own demo.